springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 an interaction with its partner ``v``.
 This status change occurs with the same rate regardless of the statuses of other partners of ``u`` (although, the other partners may cause ``u`` to change to another status first).
-SIS and SIR diseases are special cases. of "simple contagions".
+SIS and SIR diseases are special cases of simple contagions.

 In a complex contagion however, we permit the rate at which ``u`` changes from one status to another to depend on the statuses of others in some more complicated way.
 Two infected individuals may cause a susceptible individual to become infected at some higher rate than would result from them acting independently.
-This is frequently thought to model social contagions where an indivdiual may decide to believe something if multiple partners believe it [@centola:cascade].
+This is frequently thought to model social contagions where an individual may decide to believe something if multiple partners believe it [@centola:cascade].

 The simple and complex contagions are currently implemented only in a